About the course

 Our training fosters resilience with a balanced approach that recognises the importance of personal wellbeing amid the demands of this great profession.
 In our last training year 100% of our trainees rated their training as good or very good.

-In practice our provision is very similar to School Direct.
 You learn on the job and spend the majority of your time in the school.
 We refer to it as School-Led: your training is led by the school, not a university.
-However, you still go to Liverpool Hope University for 12 Masters Days which will lead to your PGCE qualification.
+As well as this there 12 Liverpool Hope University Masters Days which will lead to your PGCE qualification.
+It is important to note that LHU come to us for 9 of these sessions.
+Therefore you only need to go to Liverpool for 3 sessions over the course of the year.

 Training with disabilities and other needs